rjpcasalino/blog_bt/src/posts/2021-08-19-Nemo_in_Network_Dreamland.md

 > If the client's PROM fails to fetch the expected file, tcpdump(8) can be used to discover which filename the client is trying to read.

-In the case of the Sun machines, the boot program is accessible as a file named after the client's IP address in hex.
-For example:
+In the case of the Sun machines, the boot program is accessible as a file named using the client's IP address in hex.
+For example, using `awk` the result of the following:

+    echo 192.197.96.12 | awk -F . \
+      '{ printf "%02X%02X%02X%02X\n", $1, $2, $3, $4 }'

+would be C0C5600C.

-(recall that the OpenBSD bootstrap program is named "ofwboot" (open firmware)).
+Recall that the OpenBSD bootstrap program is named "ofwboot" (open firmware).
 Here, as elsewhere, NetBSD and OpenBSD share similarities.
 If you wanted, you could instead netboot into NetBSD following the same method.
 In either case,

     cd /tftpboot
     ln -s ofwboot.net C0C5600C

-You can use `awk` to convert the IP into hex like so:

-    echo 192.197.96.12 | awk -F . \
-     '{ printf "%02X%02X%02X%02X\n", $1, $2, $3, $4 }'

 When the client asks, our bootserver will reply and load the first stage bootloader.
+Some Sun clients request the file name with an "arch" suffix (e.g., C05600C.SUN4).

 > The UltraSPARC Open Firmware will normally look for a bootloader on the device specified by the boot-device variable.
 The OpenBSD bootloader will then look for a kernel named bsd by default, unless the boot-file variable is set, or a different filename has been specified in the boot command.

-see if above is try ... might need to look into boot.conf.

 #### dhcpd setup